bytebase/bytebase/plugin/advisor/generator/README.md

 This is a SQL review rule generator.
-It's useful to implement a SQL review rule.
+It's used for implementing a specific SQL review rule.

 ## How To Use